datahub-project/datahub/metadata-ingestion/source_docs/tableau.md

 ```

 ### Published Data Source
-Published Data source from Tableau is ingested as a generic data source in datahub.
+Published Data source from Tableau is ingested as a Dataset in datahub.

 - GraphQL query <br/>
 ```